Zak-Kent/sportsball/README.md

 ## Configuration

-The configuration is specified in the project's config.edn file.
-In that file there is a top level map which has the following format:
+The configuration is specified in the project's `config.edn` file.
+Each top level key in config map corresponds to a logical component in the app.
+Dependencies between these components are expressed using the `#ig/ref` tag.
+E.g. if a component map has an entry like `:app/bar {:foo-dep #ig/reg :app/foo}`
+it means that the `:app/bar` component is dependent on `:app/foo`.
+Below is an example of the app config, namespaced keys are used to indicate where the various components are found throughout the app.

 ```
-{:db {:dbtype "postgres"
+{:storage/db {:dbtype "postgres"
               :user <user>
               :port <port>
               :password <pass>
               :dbname "sportsball"}

- :slack {:url <required-env-var: SPORTSBALL_SLACK_POST_URL_FILE>
+ :slack/conn-info {:url <required-env-var: SPORTSBALL_SLACK_POST_URL_FILE>
-         :bot-token <required-env-var: SPORTSBALL_SLACK_BOT_TOKEN>}
+                   :bot-token <required-env-var: SPORTSBALL_SLACK_BOT_TOKEN>
+                   :channel "sports"}

- :logging {<required-env-var: SPORTSBALL_LOG_FILE>}}
+ :app/logging {<required-env-var: SPORTSBALL_LOG_FILE>}

+ :app/config {:alert-registry nil
+              :db #ig/ref :storage/db
+              :slack-conn-info #ig/ref :slack/conn-info}

+ :app/routes {:config #ig/ref :app/config}

+ :app/jetty {:jetty-conf {:port 3000 :join? false}
+             :app-routes #ig/ref :app/routes}

+ :app/task-scheduler {:core-threads 4}

+ :app/scraper {:scheduler #ig/ref :app/task-scheduler
+               :config #ig/ref :app/config
+               :scrape-interval #or [#env SPORTSBALL_SCRAPE_INTERVAL_MINS 5]}}
 ```

-All `required-env-vars` listed above must be present in the environment when the program is run along with values for all the keys shown above.
+The [Aero](https://github.com/juxt/aero) library is used when parsing the config.
+Aero uses tagged literals to customize the behavior when parsing different config elements.
+Examples of custom defined tags specific to this app can be found in `src/sporsball/config.clj`.

+Once the config is loaded it's passed to [Integrant](https://github.com/weavejester/integrant) a lifecycle management library which then initializes the various app components described in the config taking the order of dependencies into account.

 ...